paladitya2077-datawizard/sql-employee-performance-analysis-project/README.md

 ---

 ## 💡 Key Insights (What I Found)
-* **Insight 1 (Company Hierarchy):** Used a self-join query to map out the entire management chain and count exactly how many employees report to each manager.
+* **Insight 1 (Company Hierarchy):** Used a self-join query to map out employee IDs to manager IDs to identify active team hierarchies and count exactly how many employees report to each manager.
 * **Insight 2 (Salary Ranges):** Found the minimum `MIN(SALARY)` and maximum `MAX(SALARY)` salaries for every single job role in the company to see how pay is distributed.
 * **Insight 3 (Top Performers):** Used a window function `MAX(EMP_RATING) OVER(PARTITION BY DEPT)` to find the highest employee rating in each department.
-* **Insight 4 (Experience Ranking):** Ranked all employees from highest to lowest based on their total years of experience using `DENSE_RANK` OVER(ORDER BY EXP DESC)` function.
+* **Insight 4 (Experience Ranking):** Ranked all employees from highest to lowest based on their total years of experience using `DENSE_RANK() OVER(ORDER BY EXP DESC)` function.

 ---